 Javier nodded his head.

 “Well, fuck that.
-I know you have been looking for a woman that has a strong desire for history.
+I know you have been looking for a woman that had a strong desire for history.
 Maybe, in the end, you have to take some military woman or at least…..one of them.”

 “Eh…..enough about women.
 Let’s talk about something else,” Cason said as he put his drink down on the table.
 “What are you doing today?”